arnobl/notebook-dir-year/README.md

 `python -V` to check your version

-Python packages to install:
+Python packages to install: see the first cell of the notebook.

-`pip install ipykernel matplotlib pandas pandas-stubs numpy pandas-xlsx-tables matplotlib-stubs scipy-stubs pyright`

 To render the tables correctly, I recommend the use of VSCode with the following plugins: